Ozzie Albies Preview, Player Props: Braves vs. Phillies

 Ozzie Albies vs. Phillies Preview, Player Prop Bets - September 11

-The Atlanta Braves and Ozzie Albies (.341 slugging percentage over his past 10 games, including one homer), take on starting pitcher Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Monday at 1:05 PM ET.
+The Atlanta Braves and Ozzie Albies (.326 slugging percentage over his past 10 games, including one homer), take on starting pitcher Michael Lorenzen and the Philadelphia Phillies at Citizens Bank Park, Monday at 6:40 PM ET.

 Ozzie Albies Game Info & Props vs. the Phillies